Hadri2103/odoo_server_config_tutorial/README.md

 If your Odoo instance will have a website, always start with this app first.
 It will install other needed apps.

+## Base configuration
+TODO on the website as well as write here (icon, users, ect)

 ## Mail server setup
 test